Loading...

 synopsis

-Beyond Blue Sky: The Untold Story of the First Private Astronauts is a 93-minute documentary exploring how from 2001 to 2004, a small team of engineers in California’s Mojave Desert built a simulator, a mothership and a rocket-propelled glider that test pilots Mike Melvill and Brian Binnie flew to space three times.
-It was a supersonic physics experiment that thankfully ended in aerospace immortality for the corner-cutting geniuses, who operated on a razor’s edge to prove to the world it was possible to have a low-cost, privately financed, manned space program.
+Beyond Blue Sky: The Untold Story of the First Private Astronauts is a 93-minute documentary exploring how, from 2001 to 2004, a small team of engineers in California’s Mojave Desert built a simulator, a mothership, and a rocket-propelled glider that test pilots Mike Melvill and Brian Binnie flew to space three times.
+It was a supersonic physics experiment that ended in aerospace immortality for the corner-cutting geniuses, who operated on a razor’s edge to prove to the world that a low-cost, privately financed, manned space program was possible.

-This documentary features death-defying test flight footage and a stranger-than fiction, thought-provoking, untold, true story behind the birth of private spaceflight as told by people who lived it: Burt Rutan, Brian Binnie, Mike Melvill, Doug Shane, Matt Stinemetze, Sally Melvill and Valerie Binnie.
+This documentary features death-defying test flight footage, an encounter with a dozen UAPs, and many other aspects of the stranger-than-fiction, thought-provoking, untold, true story behind the birth of private spaceflight as told by some of the key people who lived it: Burt Rutan, Brian Binnie, Mike Melvill, Doug Shane, Matt Stinemetze, Sally Melvill, and Valerie Binnie.

 made with the support of